Addo Bonetti: Later life

 Bonetti considered running for mayor of Torrington in 1979.
 Bonetti was selected by the Services for the Elderly Commission to work as director of elderly services following the death of Edward Sullivan.
 Although the commission recommended the appointment of Bonetti as director, Mayor Michael J. Conway appointed Margaret Murphy as director instead.
 George P. Avitabile, the chair of the commission, resigned in protest at the decision.
 Bonetti then worked as an aide for House Majority Leader John Groppo.

 Robert M. Phalen, the city clerk of Torrington, announced that he would not seek reelection to a seventh term in 1981, after being fined $5,000 and given a suspended sentence of one year after not filing his federal income tax returns in 1977.
 Bonetti defeated Frank Czapor, who was endorsed by the Democratic Town Committee, in the primary.
 He defeated Republican nominee Richard Zaharek in the general election.
 He won reelection in the 1985 election against Republican nominee Roger F. Pollick and was the candidate who received the most votes in Torrington's city elections.
 He won reelection without opposition in 1989.
 Bonetti did not seek reelection and was replaced by Frank R. Vitalo in 1992.

-During the 1986 gubernatorial election, he supported Governor William A. O'Neill.
+During the 1986 gubernatorial election, Bonetti supported Governor William A. O'Neill.
 During the 1995 Torrington mayoral election, he supported Mary Jane Gryniuk and worked as a leader in her campaign.

 Bonetti died on June 6, 2021, at the age of 95.